Dunimark/Dunimark/README.md

 ### Hi there 👋

-⌨ I'm Dunimark (he/him) a Developer from Germany.
+⌨ I'm Dunimark (he/him) and i'm a Developer from Germany.

 Mainly I write my programs in C#.